maruos/maruos/docs/user/upgrading.md

 # Upgrading

-There are two ways to upgrade Maru OS.
+There are two ways to upgrade Maru.

 ## Option 1: Do a clean install